Xtalism/mes-traceability-twincat3/README.md

 3. **Limited Community Documentation**
    Unlike the software development community, where shared knowledge often evolves into unofficial documentation, the automation field lacks accessible resources for newcomers.

+## Resources

+There are many resources out there in different platforms, what I like the most was [Kajob Sagatowski's](https://www.youtube.com/@JakobSagatowski) TwinCAT 3 video series and he's [AllTwinCAT](https://alltwincat.com/twincat-3-tutorial/) website.
+Feel free to explore more!